The purpose-built Range Extended Electric (REE) Metrocab taxi represents the cutting edge of green transportation design.

 The Sign-up for the trial of the Metrocab is officially closed.
 We thank all applicants for registering their interest in the London trial.

 The response has been overwhelming and we are currently going through the selection process.
-Only the successful applicants will be contacted directly by us.
-There are a limited number of trial driver positions; however, this figure will increase over time.
-If initially you are not selected, you may be contacted later on.
+Only the successful applicants will be contacted directly.

 We appreciate that the Metrocab is an extremely favourable product in the current market and there is a continuous request for further information; rest assured we will continue to keep you up-to-date through our website and via twitter @MetrocabUK

-To receive regular updates, please complete the form below.
+To receive regular updates, please complete the form.

 Due to the huge amount of interest in the new Metrocab, we cannot reply to every message - but we do read them all and value your comments.